About Us > Career Opportunities

 Compensation & Benefits

-The VSA is a place where you can build your career.
-Youโ€™ll work with a dedicated, passionate team that strives to bridge the gap between industry and the regulator, all while embracing a collaborative and innovative approach!
+At the VSA, you will work with a dedicated, passionate team that strives to bridge the gap between the industry and the regulator, all while embracing a collaborative and innovative approach.
 Consider joining a strong, committed team with access to programs and activities that support a healthy work-life balance and fosters individuality and diversity.

 How to Apply